“For whoever has despised the day of small things shall rejoice.” (Zechariah 4:10)

 The Lord chose the runt of Jesse’s boys to be the high King of Israel, though his own father hadn’t even considered it worthwhile to include him in a crucial family gathering.
 God called one righteous man to build that famous ark and one infertile, old couple to launch the entire nation of Israel.
 Large crowds flocked to Christ for three years, but Jesus only made eleven ordinary, not-so-brave men oversee the transformation of the known world.

 God hasn’t changed.
-“He is Lord of the little things,” as my friend Clay Hecocks taught us recently.
+“He is Lord of the little things,” as my friend Clay Hecocks taught us earlier.

 One seed of truth sowed in a father’s heart still has the dynamic power to change the entire trajectory of a family’s life.
 One life squarely planted in the soil of God’s Word, drawing nourishment in seasons of plenty and want, can usher in monumental change in the stories of untold numbers.
 One chance meeting, one conversation on a plane, one hand-scrawled note of encouragement – and an entire new chapter can be written in a life reborn.